Sep 17, 2021 | Flooring Canada

 The biggest catch with underlayment is that it can only be applied directly to a subfloor, which is most easily accessed when installing a new floor.
 Once the underlayment is adhered to the subfloor, your new flooring, whether it be luxury vinyl tile, laminate or hardwood can be installed on top.

 The most effective ways to soundproof your floors often require professional help.
-That’s where your local Flooring Canada experts come in.
+That’s where your local Flooring America experts come in.
 They can review your needs and recommend everything you’ll need to get your project underway.

 If you’re looking for a quick solution, interlocking floor mats are an easy way to soundproof your rooms without completely redoing your floors.
 They come in various styles and textures, easily lock together and fit right over the top of your existing floor.
 If you still like the look of your existing floor and don’t want to cover it completely, consider a throw rug or an area rug.
-Not only will area rugs help dampen noise, but they can also bring a pop of colour and texture to your space.
+Not only will area rugs help dampen noise, but they can also bring a pop of color and texture to your space.
 And just like with carpets, you can add rug pads underneath your rug for a boost in soundproofing.